Pervomaisk, Mykolaiv Oblast: History

 The city was formed in 1919, when three neighbouring settlements: the village of Holta (Голта), the town of Bohopil (Богопіль), and county city of Olviopol (Ольвіополь) were merged.

 In 1420, Lithuanian Duke Vytautas built a bridge for merchants in the vicinity.
 In the late 17th and 18th centuries the tripoint of the Polish–Lithuanian Commonwealth, the Ottoman Empire and the Tsardom of Russia was located there.

 The history Olviopol dates back to 1676, when the Orlyk (Орлик) fortress was founded by the Cossacks in protection against Crimean Tatar raids.
 In 1781 it was granted town rights and renamed Olviopol after the ancient Greek city of Olbia.
 It was part of the Zaporizhian Sich and Russian Empire, and is located in the historic region of Zaporizhzhia.

 Bohopol, as it was known in Polish, arose after the Poles built a border fortress at the site.
 It was a private town of the Potocki family, administratively located in Bracław County in the Bracław Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 It was annexed by Russia in the Second Partition of Poland in 1793.
 It is located in the historic region of Podolia.

 Holta was a village founded in 1762.
 It was located in the Ottoman Empire until its annexation by Russia in 1791.
 In the late 19th century, despite its village status, it had two breweries and an iron factory, and its population exceeded 4,000.
 It is located in the historic region of Yedisan.

+On 19 March 1920 Bohopil was taken by a cavalry brigade of the Ukrainian People's Army from Bolshevik troops during the First Winter Campaign.
+Afterwards it was administratively part of the Odesa Governorate of Ukraine.